-The Windows Subsystem for Linux (WSL) is a new Windows 10 feature that enables you to run native Linux command-line tools directly on Windows, alongside your traditional Windows desktop and modern store apps.
+The Windows Subsystem for Linux (WSL) is a feature of the Windows operating system that enables you to run a Linux file system, along with Linux command-line tools and GUI apps, directly on Windows, alongside your traditional Windows desktop and apps.

 See the about page for more details.

 This is primarily a tool for developers, especially web developers, those working on open source projects, or deploying to Linux server environments.
 WSL is for anyone who likes using Bash, common Linux tools (